Does Milk Make Your Bones Stronger?

 Science suggests that milk isn’t necessarily a panacea for bone loss and fractures.
 Researchers at Harvard University followed 77,000 female nurses for ten years and found that women who drank two or more glasses of milk were no less likely to experience hip or arm fractures than women who drank one glass of milk per week (Feskanich, 1997).
 A study with male health professionals had similar results (Owusu, 1997).

-It’s also a good idea to take vitamins and supplements specifically formulated for bone health, like Vitamin D, and regularly do weight-bearing resistance training exercises
+While dietary calcium is ideal, it is also a good idea to speak with your doctor about whether or not vitamins and supplements formulated for bone health, like Vitamin D, are right for you.

 As for milk?
 Drink it if you like it, but don’t expect it to be a miracle worker.